 Early Warning System

 Many manufacturers are tackling this situation by implementing methods that can detect and catch vehicle problems as early as possible in the development cycle, when they are much less likely to cause program delays – and when they are cheaper and easier to fix.
 A good catch is one that occurs either in the digital prototype / virtual verification stage or in the first few rounds of physical prototyping.
-Beyond this there may simply be too much inertia in any modern development program to do anything but apply counter-measures.
+Beyond this there may simply be too much inertia in any modern development programme to do anything but apply counter-measures.

 One early detection method that has proven successful is the inclusion of engineering class Driver-in-the-Loop (DIL) simulation within the vehicle development process.
 A DIL simulator is but one possible tool, but for this discussion let's use it as an example of a practical "early warning system."
 Before implementing such a tool one might logically ask this: If we have an early warning system such as a DIL simulator, what exactly is it that we wish to be warned about?
 Here are three considerations: